GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Effect**: You cause the flesh and muscles of a creature you touch to soften and become limp.
 It must succeed a [Fort] save or be subject to the following effects for a number of minutes equal to the points of failure multiplied by the spell's tier.

-The creature's weight capacity is halved, it has disadvantage on [Body] checks and saves  and tocic and necrotic attacks gain advantage against it.
+The creature's weight capacity is halved, it has disadvantage on [Body] checks and saves, and toxic and necrotic attacks gain advantage against it.
 If the save was a critical failure, it is vulnerable during this time.

-This spell cannot affect anything which would be uneffected by spells that affect flesh.
+This spell cannot affect anything which would be unaffected by spells that affect flesh.

 **At Higher Tiers**: The benefits for casting at a higher tier are noted above.